 1. Acceptance and Respect

 A fundamental value that contributes to a successfully diversified workplace is respect among workers and employees.
 When there is a lack of acceptance of the diverse culture and beliefs among employees, conflicts may arise.
-Sometimes, this conflict turns to animosity and may even effectuate situations of violence.
+Sometimes, this conflict turns into animosity and may even effectuate situations of violence.

 When employees accept the differences between each other, it results in a sharing of ideas and effective collaboration.
 Acceptance fosters mutual respect and prevents conflicts from arising.